Tony-Stone-Code/students-performance-analysis/Readme.md

 ## Setup and Installation

 ### Prerequisites
 Ensure Python 3.x is installed.
-You’ll also need Jupyter Notebook to run the analysis.
+You’ll also need Jupyter Notebook to run this analysis.

 1. **Clone this repository**:
    ```bash